Sinadalee/news_summary_backend/README.md

 # News Summary Backend

 This backend aggregates, summarizes, and serves news articles from various sources.
-It fetches RSS feeds, summarizes them using AI (OpenAI), and offers an API to retrieve top news per region.
+It fetches RSS feeds, scores and summarizes them using AI (OpenAI), and provides an API to retrieve the top news per region.

 ## Requirements